WarlightProgramming/cslbot/COMMANDS.md

 clans using the **ALLOWED CLANS** commands).
 Using the "ALL" keyword will also ban any unclanned players unless you explicitly set **REQUIRE CLAN** to false.

+#### ALLOWED CLANS

-**ALLOWED CLANS**: A comma-separated list of Warlight clan IDs of explicitly allowed clans.
+A comma-separated list of Warlight clan IDs of explicitly allowed clans.

 *Sample Args*: "10,20,30", "5"